grafana/loki/docs/clients/promtail/stages/metrics.md

 It also creates a `log_bytes_total` counter which adds the byte size of every log line received to the counter by using the `count_entry_bytes: true` parameter.

+Those two metrics will disappear after 1d if they don't receive new entries, this is useful to reduce the building up of stage metrics.

 The combination of these two metric stages will give you two counters to track the volume of every log stream in both number of lines and bytes, which can be useful in identifying sources